What are grommets?

 Post-op follow up

-You will typically have a follow up appointment 4-6 weeks after surgery, along with a hearing test with our audiologist.
-You will then be seen every 6 months until the grommets are out, the hearing has returned to normal and the eardrum has healed.
-For people living long distances away, you have the option of following up with your local GP and contacting us if there are any concerns.
+You will typically have a follow up appointment 6-8 weeks after surgery, along with a hearing test with our audiologist.
+You will then be seen every 12 months until the grommets are out, the hearing has returned to normal and the eardrum has healed.
+You will get a post op appointment card with the time and date of your appointment.
+Please contact the rooms if you have any concerns.